Enjoying our puzzle hints?

 Why is “NESQUICK” in the Purple group?

-a brand of instant chocolate milk mix, also a word ending in 'quick', similar to 'ASAP'
+a brand of chocolate milk mix, also ends with 'quick', a synonym for 'asap'

 Word definitions